tyb51/LoanBrowser/docs/LoanBrowserPlan.md

 4. Add advanced features (investment simulation, etc.)
 5. Enhance UI/UX and responsiveness
 6. Add export and saving functionality
+7. Implement authentication and user management (NEW)
+8. Integrate database and case management (NEW)
+9. Enhance investment simulation (NEW)
+10. Add insurance approximator module (NEW)

 ## Visualizations to Implement